msteffan/fundamentals/04_collections/02_text_arrays.md

 When manipulating an array, we care about a few things.
 We care about

-* Inserting new objects inside the array
+* Inserting new elements into the array
-* Finding (or reading) objects from the array
+* Finding (or reading) elements from the array
-* Modifying objects in the array
+* Modifying elements in the array
-* Removing objects from the array
+* Removing elements from the array

 **Insert and Remove**

-There are a number of ways we can insert and removeobjects into an array.
-The important characteristic to keep in mind is _what position_ in the array we want to insert or remove the object, since position is what lends structure to this data structure.
+There are a number of ways we can insert elements into and remove elements from an array.
+The important characteristic to keep in mind is _what position_ in the array we want to insert or remove the value, since position is what lends structure to this data structure.

 It is very common to add/remove elements to/from the end of an array.
 Let's